aaaYaaa2/Algorithm/CC/Arrays and Strings/Arrays_Strings.md

   2) there are drawbacks of the methods: index may overflow while we mapping it
 5. [Search Insert Position](../../Sum/Array/searchinsertpos.js): *binary search used for insertion*

+We could move low position, there is no specific need to determine the position as to check mid+1 when mid is smaller than target, we can check the number at last.

 ---
 ## **Dynamic Programming**